What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Results

 To ensure that our analysis focused specifically on instances where automation bias could occur, we again restricted the test to experimental trials in which respondents received incorrect advice from the AI DSS at the easy difficulty level.
 Automation bias was measured as a binary dependent variable indicating whether the participant followed the incorrect AI recommendation on that identification task.
 This approach isolates cases in which participants had the opportunity to follow erroneous advice, providing a clearer test of susceptibility to automation bias.
 Table \ref{tab: Regression GLM} below shows the results.
 As each respondent completed multiple identification tasks, we report task-level statistics while controlling for individual differences using clustered standard errors at the participant level.

 The results from a logit model with clustered standard errors by respondent show that participants from West Point had a statistically significantly lower likelihood of making errors of commission than the general public, consistent with our above findings.
-None of the other predictors were statistically significant in either a logit or a linear regression model (as shown in \ref{tab: Regression OLS} in the Appendix).
+None of the other predictors were statistically significant in either a logit or a linear regression model (See \ref{tab: Regression OLS} in the Appendix).

-To illustrate substantive effects, Figure \ref{fig: Predicted Probabilities Automation Bias} shows the covariate-adjusted predicted probabilities of automation bias errors by sample in the logit model, with $95\%$ confidence intervals accounting for clustering at the participant level.
-As expected given the direction and significance of the regression results, the West Point cadets surveyed consistently exhibit lower predicted probabilities (mean: $8.3\%$, $95\%$ confidence interval: $[4.4\%,12.1\%]$) of automation bias than general public participants (mean: $18.2\%$, $95\%$ confidence interval: $[15.0\%,21.3\%]$).
+Figure \ref{fig: Predicted Probabilities Automation Bias} shows the covariate-adjusted predicted probabilities of automation bias errors by sample in the logit model, with $95\%$ confidence intervals accounting for clustering at the participant level.
+As expected given the direction and significance of the statistical results, the West Point cadets surveyed consistently exhibit lower predicted probabilities (mean: $8.3\%$, $95\%$ confidence interval: $[4.4\%,12.1\%]$) of automation bias than general public participants (mean: $18.2\%$, $95\%$ confidence interval: $[15.0\%,21.3\%]$).